ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/x86_64-pc-windows-msvc.rst

    target.
 They are provided as a preview, with limited support available.
 They should not be used in production.

-The ``x86_64-pc-windows-msvc`` Ferrocene target provides support for Host as well as Cross-compilation for Microsoft Windows on x86_64 using the native ABI (MSVC).
+The ``x86_64-pc-windows-msvc`` Ferrocene target provides support Microsoft Windows on x86_64 using MSVC.

 Prerequisites
 -------------